Mohammed-3tef/Basic-And-Implement-Functions/README.md

  3. ***End of Program***:
     - The program returns 0 to indicate successful execution.

 In summary, this code reads a string, sorts its characters, and then prints the RLE (character followed by its count) of the string.
-For example, if the input string is "aaabbbcc", the output will be:
+For example, if the input string is "**aaabbbcc**", the output will be:
 ```
 a : 3
 b : 3